theohbrothers/DisableAdaptiveSleepService/README.md

 Keeps AdaptiveSleepService in Manual Startup state and Stopped, across Windows Updates or driver updates.

 # Background
-Since Windows build 10586 onwards, an AMD graphics driver update installed either manually (AMD's website) or through Windows Updates includes a service called AdaptiveSleepService.
+Problem: Since Windows 10 build 10586 onwards, an AMD graphics driver update installed either manually (AMD's website) or through Windows Updates includes a service called AdaptiveSleepService.
 This Service however causes PCs in Sleep states to engage in Hibernate-from-Sleep, often appearing like a brief waking from Sleep and going back to Sleep.

-The solution would be to disable AdaptiveSleepService.
+A solution would be to disable AdaptiveSleepService.
 However, because Windows Updates also includes AMD graphics drivers, the problem soon recurs.

 <b>The full-fledged solution would be to automate the disabling of AdaptiveSleepService.</b>